nhm-usgs/docker-images/README.md

 Use [shifterimg](https://docs.nersc.gov/programming/shifter/how-to-use/) to pull and convert Docker images to Shifter images, which can then be run via Slurm on HPC.

-First, check to see if the necessary Shifter images are already present, with the command `shifterimg images`:
+First, check to see if the necessary Shifter images are already present:

 ```
 ~> shifterimg images